dansmyers/AI/1-Search/README.md

 ## Resources

+Materials for this unit are pretty minimal:

-Start with my notes on the basic concepts in the `Notes` directory.
+- Start with my notes on the basic concepts in the `Notes` directory.

-After you've read those, look sections 1.1-1.3 of the [free Berkeley AI text](https://inst.eecs.berkeley.edu/~cs188/textbook/search/).
+- After you've read those, look sections 1.1-1.3 of the [free Berkeley AI text](https://inst.eecs.berkeley.edu/~cs188/textbook/search/).
 We'll return to this book over the course of the semester.

+- If you'd like to see a video discussion of the breadth-first and depth-first search algorithms, [this one is pretty good](https://www.youtube.com/watch?v=pcKY4hjDrxk).